-Q. What do I do if I don't get the grades I need for University?
+Q. What do I do if I don't get the grades I need for Sixth Form?

 - SLT and some Teaching staff will be available to advise you on results day.
 If you feel strongly that it is necessary to make an enquiry about your result, you should first consult the Head of Subject to obtain their advice as to the advisability of requesting a review. - You should be aware that your mark could go down as well as up or even stay the same.
 Review requests must be submitted to the Exams Officer by 14th September for summer exams.
-There will be an earlier deadline if you need a "priority" request if your university place is at risk.
 You must complete the appropriate form and pay via ParentPay.